The Uffizi Gallery after the flood. Photographed by the Uffizi staff.

 Florence fragments as they were found

-Years ago, Interi's founder and creative director, Jean O'Reilly Barlow, began to take interest and buy these fragments out of her own fascination from a collector and colleague.
-The collection of distressed, ecclesiastical relics have been preserved and transformed by Barlow using rare natural specimens from all around the world to create historic yet contemporary sculptural works.
+The collection of distressed ecclesiastical relics have been preserved and transformed by Barlow using natural specimens from all around the world to create historical yet contemporary sculptural works.
 By incorporating the rare minerals, it looks as though the pieces evolved together over time.
+The pieces also emulate a deeper message of restoration that captures the bigger mission behind Interi.

 Florence Fragments